whybee-spec/pylint/README.rst

 .. _`Pylint`: https://pylint.readthedocs.io/

 ..
-This is used inside the doc to recover the start of the introduction
+This is used inside the doc to recover the start of the introduction;

 .. image:: https://github.com/pylint-dev/pylint/actions/workflows/tests.yaml/badge.svg?branch=main
     :target: https://github.com/pylint-dev/pylint/actions